 - species that are now critically endangered (e.g. Acanthocladium dockeri (Spiny Everlasting))

 - species that are now presumed to be extinct, such as Glinus orygioides.

 These collections are an invaluable, permanent and verifiable record of the occurrence of over 500 different species.
 As part of a working scientific collection, they are still used by botanists today.

+Data for specimens held at MEL is available via Australia’s Virtual Herbarium.
 Access to the Herbarium Collection for botanical and historical researchers is by appointment only.